 1 cup chicken stock, or if using ground beef substitute with beef stock

-1 tablespoons fresh mint, sliced thin
+1 tablespoon fresh mint, sliced thin

 1 tablespoon fresh thyme leaves